 As is often the case in a small city, Linwood doesn't have a public transportation system that people use for their commute.

-The citizens of Linwood are slightly better educated than the national average of 21.84% for all cities and towns, with 21.43% of adults in Linwood having a bachelor's degree or advanced degree.
+The education level of Linwood citizens is a little higher than the average for US cities and towns: 21.43% of adults in Linwood have at least a bachelor's degree.

 The per capita income in Linwood in 2022 was $31,199, which is lower middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $124,796 for a family of four.
 However, Linwood contains both very wealthy and poor people as well.